 - Growmark has been serving farming businesses across the United States and Canada for over 20 years – with a diverse and widely disbursed workforce.
 They have used SAP SuccessFactors solutions to integrate and automate processes across the entire employee lifecycle.
 As a result, GROWMARK can run efficient HR processes and attract and nurture the talent it needs to help its customers succeed.

 - Röhm GmbH, a leader in methacrylate chemicals that keep industries moving.
-As their business grew, they realized that they needed better support and empowerment for their evolving workforce.
+As their business grew, they realised that they needed better support and empowerment for their evolving workforce.
 Röhm chose SAP SuccessFactors solutions to transform HR and smooth the transition for everyone

 Explore HRIS software today

 Modern businesses are looking for a unified, global, core HR solution – one that offers a consumer-grade user experiences and supports real-time data analysis and automation.
-As workforces become more distributed, HRIS software needs to globalize along with them by providing deep localization and compliance across multiple countries.
+As workforces become more distributed, HRIS software needs to globalize along with them by providing deep localisation and compliance across multiple countries.
 And as business models shift and evolve, companies demand the agility and simplicity provided by a broad range of truly relevant and powerful prebuilds, helping them to implement new processes and applications reliably and quickly.

 Human resources information systems (HRIS), human resources management systems (HRMS), and human capital management (HCM) are the terms that are often used interchangeably but have a few key differences.
 While HRIS handles core HR processes, an HRMS (human resource management system) includes these capabilities in addition to talent management, such as learning, development, and succession planning.
-More generally, HCM (human capital management) is used to describe the broad set of practices and software to manage an organization’s workforce.
+More generally, HCM (human capital management) is used to describe the broad set of practices and software to manage an organisation’s workforce.
 HCMS software and HRMS are terms often used interchangeably.

-Growing businesses and those with a medium- to large-sized employee base, especially across different states, countries, or continents, can get significant value from the centralized, real-time data model and automated workflows of an HRIS.
+Growing businesses and those with a medium- to large-sized employee base, especially across different states, countries, or continents, can get significant value from the centralised, real-time data model and automated workflows of an HRIS.